wangziqi2013/wangziqi2013.github.io/_posts/2019-08-25-a-novel-register-renaing-technique-for-ooo-processors.markdown

 This paper proposes extending the register file as follows.
 Each physical register is extended with two extra fields.
 The first is a single bit flag to indicate whether the value of the physical register has been read (note that we assume all instructions read from the register file at issue stage, rather than reading from the broadcasted value when the dependent instruction commits).
-It is cleared whenever the physical register is allocated from the free list, and set when an instruction reads it in the issue stage.
+It is cleared whenever the physical register is allocated to an instruction, and set when an instruction reads it in the issue stage.
 The second field is a 2-bit counter, which represents the version of the content of the physical register.
 This 2-bit counter is critical for identifying which version of data is read when an instruction commits and wakes up dependent instructions in the instruction window, because otherwise, if instruction